Pharmacologically resistant (treatment-resistant) depression

 Edit Template

-Treatment-resistant depression: when standard treatment doesn't work
+Treatment-resistant depression: when standard treatment does not work

 TRD is usually diagnosed in cases where: